dmcclimans/AudioSplit/Readme.md

     you are re-encoding a compressed format such as mp3, but it is necessary in order to get accurate times for the recordings.

+9. If the **Remove Xing header** option is checked, mp3 files will be written without an Xing header frame.
+This option only applies to mp3 files and is normally off.
+Check this option if you are performing further processing with a program that cannot process the Xing header.

-9. If you are processing stereo files, set **Channels** to "Stereo" to process both channels, or select "Left" or "Right" to extract only one channel of the audio.
+10. If you are processing stereo files, set **Channels** to "Stereo" to process both channels, or select "Left" or "Right" to extract only one channel of the audio.

-10. The **File name template** is used to name the output files.
+11. The **File name template** is used to name the output files.
 You can use these variable substitution symbols in the file name template:

     |Symbol|Meaning                                        |